-Method Result Cells were filtered out by way of AutoFilters, default filters or special filters.
-Only the visible cells are copied.
+Method Result Cells were filtered out by way of AutoFilters, default Only the visible cells are copied.

+Method Result filters or special filters.
 Copy the visible cells, for example, with copy and paste via the clipboard, with the middle mouse button or drag and drop while pressing the Ctrl key.
 Cells were filtered out by way of AutoFilters, default filters or special filters.
 All cells, including the hidden ones, are moved.
 Move the visible cells, for example, by way of cut and paste via the clipboard or drag and drop without pressing an additional key.
+Cells were hidden manually by way of the Hide command in the context menu of the row or column headers, or through an outline.
+All cells, including the hidden ones, are copied or moved.
+Copy or move the visible cells.